LiteCore/framework/NoNonsenseCoding.md

 		}

-## No fat third party libraries for small features
+## Fat third party libraries for small features - Stay away from other people's nonsense

-Looking to cut corners with third party libraries will backfire eventually?
+Looking to cut corners with third party libraries will backfire eventually.
 Libraries can be performance draining.
 They have dependencies and can unknowingly become outdated or discontinued.
-They can be poorly managed, contain flaws or security problems.
+Many are poorly managed, contains flaws or have security problems.
 They can be a complete pain when you want to step up versions.
 One way or the other, they need to be maintained.
-Maintenance will take time and focus.
+Maintenance will take time and focus and a comes with a lot of reverse engineering.

 There is no good reason to embed a third party library if you will just utilize a small portion of it.
-If it's reasonable to code this part yourself it's likely a good idea in the long run to do it.
+If it's reasonable to code this part yourself it's likely a good idea to do it.
+Best of all, you will know every corner of the code.

 Try to stay away from third party libraries.